Cauchy problem for integrable discrete equations on quad-graphs: Quad-graph equations

-The notion of integrability laid in the basis of the classification in \cite{ABS} is the {\it 3-dimensional consistency} \cite{BS,NW,Ni} which means that the equation (\ref{Qeq}) may be consistently embedded into a 3-dimensional lattice, so that the similar equations hold for all six faces of any elementary cube, as on Fig.\,\ref{fig:cube}.
-It should be mentioned that this property is in a close relation to the {\it set-theoretical solutions of the Yang-Baxter equation} \cite{D}, or {\it Yang-Baxter maps} \cite{V02} (see the discussion of this in the Conclusions of \cite{ABS}).
+The classification in \cite{ABS} is based on the definition of integrability as the {\em 3-dimensional consistency} condition \cite{BS,NW,Ni}.
+This means that equation (\ref{Qeq}) can be consistently embedded into a 3-dimensional lattice, so that the similar equations hold for all six faces of any elementary cube, as on Fig.~\ref{fig:cube}.
+It should be mentioned that this property is in a close relation to the {\em set-theoretical solutions of the Yang--Baxter equation} \cite{D}, or {\em Yang--Baxter maps} \cite{V02} (see the discussion of this in the Conclusions of \cite{ABS}).

 To describe more precisely what does the 3D consistency mean, consider the Cauchy problem with the initial data $v,v_1,v_2,v_3$.
 The equations on the rear faces